 The Ministry of Education ensures that schools have special education teachers and other professionals with specific training, such as Portuguese sign language teachers and interpreters for teaching Portuguese sign language or specific curriculum areas, such as Braille or the use of support technologies.

-Regarding teaching materials, the Ministry of Education’s resource centre that supports inclusive education adapts and produces figures in relief, textbooks in Braille and in Daisy digital format.
+Regarding teaching materials, the Ministry of Education’s resource centre adapts and produces figures in relief, textbooks in Braille and in Daisy digital format.
 It provides students with textbooks in PDF or E-book format in conjunction with educational publishers.

 Specific learning and inclusionsupportresources